 Welding certification is offered by several different welding organizations.
 It is a procedure to determine if the applicant for certification has the skill level required to perform the designated tasks.
 Certifications verify that the welder is familiar with codes specific to the required work and can perform in compliance with those codes.
 It also verifies that a welder knows how to perform duties according to contract specifications.

-Different certifications are offered depending on what type of work the welder seeks.
+Different certifications are offered depending on what type of work and welding career an individual pursues.
 In addition to verifying that a welder can work with certain codes and contracts, certifications can also attest to a welder’s ability to work with specific metal thicknesses, certain types of welds and other specific welding considerations.
 There are a number of welder certifications available and this is definitely not an area where one size fits all.

 Certification by the American Welding Society (AWS)